ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 Prepared for GSD presentation.

 ### December 4, 2019
 Created a demo of solar system to see the effects of sky and floor backgrounds when zooming in and out.
-Started BPH research proposal.
+Started BPH final proposal.

 ### December 5, 2019
 Worked on BPH essay.